 Her areas of interest include the human-animal bond as well as small animal rehabilitation and alternative therapies.
 She was awarded the 2019 CARES Excellence in Rehabilitation from the University of Tennessee and is currently completing her Certified Canine Rehabilitation Professional certificate.
 She hopes to add acupuncture as well as chiropractic work to her services in the future.

-Dr. Rhoads resides with her husband, CJ, their Irish Wolfhound Rudy, and she also has a horse named Ham.
-Dr. Rhoads hobbies include horseback riding, going to the beach, and trying new food.
+Dr. Rhoads is the proud owner of two oversized animals; an Irish Wolfhound named Rudy and horse named Ham.
+Dr. Rhoads hobbies include horse-back riding, going to the beach, and trying new food.
 She cannot wait to start meeting all of your fur babies and getting to know each of you as clients!

 Ashley has always had a passion for animals throughout her life and decided to go to school to fulfill her dream.
 Ashley graduated from Fox College Veterinary Technician Institute in Illinois in 2012 and has been working as a Certified Veterinary Technician ever since.
 She enjoys helping animals of all shapes and sizes.
 Ashley has an interest in animal behavior and one day hopes to be a Certified Animal Behaviorist.
 When Ashley is away from work, she enjoys spending time with her dog, Ginger.
 She also loves being in the outdoors, going to the beach to soak up the sun’s rays and splash in the water.

 Laura, Assistant Practice Manager, CVT